 ✔ Best area to stay in Munich for first-timers & for sightseeing

-The at-times-sky-high prices of Altstadt-Lehel might knock it down a notch or two in the minds of some travellers.
+The at-times-sky-high prices of Altstadt-Lehel might knock it down a notch or two in the minds of some travelers.
 If you can squeeze out a couple extra Euros though, staying in Altstadt-Lehel will make your experience in the Bavarian capital unforgettable.

 Munich’s historical Altstadt area radiates from beautiful Marienplatz, a Gothic-tinged central square that’s undoubtedly the finest in the city.
 Plying through a list of things to do in Munich, a good number of your checkboxes will be ticked off without ever leaving the tourist bubble of Altstadt-Lehel.